juansulca/tinker-pod/v1/README.md

 ## 3D Printed Case

-3D print the case.
-This version was tested using Prusa mini with PLA.
-But the model should work with other materials and printers.
+This version was tested with PLA and PETG.
 The suggested orientation of the two parts is with the flat surfaces facing the build plate.
-This might be different for a resin 3D printers.
 The print was made without supports with the following params:

 | Param        | Value |